How does it differ from mandatory HMO licensing?

 Which councils have additional licensing?

-As of 2026, approximately 50-70 councils in England operate additional HMO licensing schemes.
-They are most common in London boroughs and university cities where there is a high concentration of shared housing.
+Additional HMO licensing is used by a meaningful number of councils in England, especially in London boroughs and university cities where there is a high concentration of shared housing.

 Schemes can cover an entire borough or only specific wards or areas.
 Use our postcode checker to see if your property is in an additional licensing area, or browse the council directory.